wardvisual/soundtrip-yarn/README.md

 # SoundtripYarn?

 "SoundtripYarn?"
-A soundtrip_yarn-like and open-source music player
+A spotify-like and open-source music player

 ## Getting Started